pranathigr11/inslab/Fiestal_Cipher/README.md

 ---

 ## **Step 5: Decryption Process**
-The encrypted text is then converted back to characters:
+The cipher text is converted back into its original string using 8-bit chunks.

 ```python
 plaintext = ""